uqtmiller/uqtmiller.github.io/_pages/mission_and_values.md

 ## Mission

-Our mission is to improve the capabilities of expert decision makers by using artificial intelligence to do the hard things.
+In the [ASCI lab](https://uqasci.github.io/) Our mission is to improve the capabilities of expert decision makers by using artificial intelligence to do the hard things.

 ## Values